Yankees vs. Red Sox Player Props Betting Odds

-The Boston Red Sox host the New York Yankees at Fenway Park on Saturday at 7:15 PM ET.
-Those looking to place a player prop wager can find odds for Gleyber Torres and others in this matchup.
+Oddsmakers have set player props for Alex Verdugo and others when the Boston Red Sox host the New York Yankees at Fenway Park on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!